 Still grieving over the death of his wife, retired San Bernardino Sheriff’s detective Mac McConnell is a lost soul wasting away with life passing him by.
 His closest companion is his deceased wife’s little, black and tan Pug dog (named “Pug,” of course), but the two barely get along.

 During the restoration of an old Harley-Davidson WLA Liberator motorcycle from WWII, Mac’s friend finds a faded photo of a beautiful young woman that was taken during the war and a never completed V-Mail letter that was written to her by her fiancé, a soldier serving somewhere in Italy in 1943.

 Knowing only the couple’s first names, Betty and Alvin, and with the letter, the photo, and the old motorcycle the only clues to go on, Mac and Pug set out to solve a seventy-year-old mystery.
 That leads them on a cross-country journey on the old Harley as they go in search of “Miss Betty.”
-Along the way, the unlikely pair encounters some unusual new friends and find themselves in some unexpected, sometimes dangerous, and often humorous situations.
+Along the way, the Mac and Pug meet some unusual new friends and find themselves in some unexpected, sometimes dangerous, and often humorous situations.
 In the process, Mac discovers there is indeed new life (and love) after a death.

 The digital and paperback versions are available at Amazon.

 Pingback: 1943 – Road Trip! | Catahoula Chronicles

 Pingback: Last Ride… | Catahoula Chronicles